-- About Configuring an External Keystore An external keystore is a separate server or device that provides security storage for encryption keys. - Step 1: Configure Isolated PDBs for Oracle Key Vault You can configure isolated mode PDBs for Oracle Key Vault by setting the TDE CONFIGURATION parameter. - Step 2: Open the External Keystore After you have configured the external keystore, you must open it before it can be used. - Step 3: Set the First TDE Master Encryption Key in the External Keystore After you have opened the external keystore, you are ready to set the first TDE master encryption key. - Step 4: Encrypt Your Data Now that you have completed the configuration for an external keystore, you can begin to encrypt data.
+- About Configuring an External Keystore An external keystore is a separate server or device that provides security storage for encryption keys. - Step 1: Configure the External Keystore You can configure the external keystore by setting the TDE_CONFIGURATION parameter. - Step 2: Open the External Keystore After you have configured the external keystore, you must open it before it can be used. - Step 3: Set the First TDE Master Encryption Key in the External Keystore After you have opened the external keystore, you are ready to set the first TDE master encryption key. - Step 4: Encrypt Your Data in United Mode Now that you have completed the configuration for an external keystore or for an Oracle Key Vault keystore, you can begin to encrypt data.

-3.2.1 About Configuring an External Keystore
+3.3.1 About Configuring an External Keystore